middletemplelibrary/The-Evolution-of-the-Law-Report/README.md

 <param ve-iframe
        src="https://mid.ent.sirsidynix.net.uk/custom/web/content/Jack%20Alphey%20blog%20post.pdf">

+## From The Sermons, John Donne
+<em>It is an unjust thing in Controversies and Disputations, to press arguments out of Manuscripts, that cannot be seen by every man</em>

 ## The Privilege to Print
 It is no surprise to anyone involved with the legal profession that access to legal information is not always easy and not always cheap.
 This was no different in the beginnings of law reporting.
 Though medieval manuscripts were in circulation, they were scarce and the access was locked down to a few.